-Prerequisite: HLT2360 and OST1020.
 Allows the student to develop skill in formatting and transcribing medical documents from machine dictation with emphasis on proofreading and producing error-free documents.
 Students will continue to develop their medical vocabulary as they transcribe medical documents.

-OST2980 (Arranged) 1 cr. hrs.
-Capstone-Office Systems Technology Prerequisite: Instructor consent; must be
+OST2980 (Arranged) 1 cr. hr.
+Capstone-Office Systems Technology

-taken in the last semester prior to graduation.
+Prerequisite: Instructor consent.
+Must be taken in the last semester prior to graduation.

-Prepares students entering the Office

-Systems-Administrative Systems and Medical

-Coding career fields.
-Students will review

-coursework completed during their degree or

-certificate program.
-Provides for taking the

-Technical Skills Assessment required of Career

-and Technical Education majors.
+Prepares students entering the Office Systems-Administrative Systems and Medical Coding career fields.
+Students will review coursework completed during their degree or certificate program.
+Provides for taking the Technical Skills Assessment required of Career and Technical Education majors.